trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/timetables.md

 #### Response data fields

-{{% info %}}
-The structure for departure and arrival boards is nearly identical.
+{{% info %}} The structure for departure and arrival boards is nearly identical.
 We list the most commonly used fields for both endpoints in this table.
 When we write departure/arrival, apply the one that matches the endpoint you're using.
 {{% /info %}}

+{{% note %}}
+**Changes compared to ResRobot v2.0:**

+- The data previously found in `Product` can now be found in `ProductAtStop`
+- `Product` is now wrapped in an array
+- `TransportNumber` is no longer included.
+Use `ProductAtStop.num` or `ProductAtStop.displayNumber` instead.
+- `JourneyStatus` and `JourneyDetailRef` have been added
+- `Type` has changed meaning and possible values.
+This field used to indicate the type of the departing journey, but now indicates the type of departs location.
+- Any applications which made use of the internal ids (`id` and `stopid`) should switch over to using the public ids (`extId` and `stopExtId`) instead.

+{{% /note %}}

 | **Name**                       | **Data type**                | **Description**                                                                                                             |
 | ------------------------------ | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------- |